 How to gather evidence to make your case

 OnRecord enables you to use your mobile phone or tablet to help when you have a serious problem and you want to do something about it.
 It’s much smarter than keeping notes on paper or a diary.
-As soon as your records are saved to our secure database, the technology can go to work and make the information safe and secure, easy to read, analyse, illustrate, put in order and be transformed into a statement that can help to make your case.
+As soon as your records are saved to our database, the technology can go to work and make the information easy to read, analyse, illustrate, put in order and be transformed into a statement that can help to make your case.

 It can be used in lots of different circumstances in which evidence must be gathered over time to prove what is happening:-

 - High risk situations where the police and lawyers may get involved, for example if you’re being stalked, where you’re being subjected to domestic abuse or being abused or mistreated in other ways and not being protected by the authorities.